 Technology neutrality is a desirable aim, but similarly, is only truly achievable when applications have equal access and equal requirements.

 This addresses a second-level compatibility (i.e. intra-SRD sharing) which needs to be established to ensure that SRDs do have equal access to bands and therefore have to protect each other (instead of being protected by regulators).
 The sharing rules mandated in spectrum regulation then become the level playing field on which SRDs would have to operate.
 As such, there could therefore be the case for having different playing fields for different categories of SRDs.
-Because regulators would assume the responsibility to ensure that appropriate spectrum access rules facilitate predictable sharing arrangements and foster the beneficial coexistence.

-Proposal for predictable sharing definition:
+Appropriate spectrum access rules facilitate predictable sharing arrangements.Proposal for predictable sharing definition:

 Predictable Sharing Environment: Common behaviour for communication equipment and systems, common rules with common well defined technical parameters and mitigation techniques to provide better defined sharing conditions within a specified frequency band.